We've been featured in:

 In order to be eligible to make a claim for medical negligence, you must ensure the following criteria have been met:

-- A duty of care was owed – Medical professionals owe all of their patients a duty of care.
-This means they need to provide care that meets the correct standard.
+• A duty of care was owed – Medical professionals owe all of their patients a duty of care.
+This means they are expected to provide care that meets the correct standard.

-- There was a breach of duty of care – If a medical professional provides you with care that falls below the acceptable standard, this would constitute a breach of duty.
+• There was a breach of duty of care – If a medical professional provides you with care that falls below expectations, this would constitute a breach of duty.

 How Long Do I Have To Make A Claim?